nammayatri/nammayatri/Backend/README.md

 nix flake lock --update-input shared-kernel
 ```

-If you update the `inputs` section of `flake.nix` file, be sure to run `nix flake lock` so as to also update the `flake.lock` file.
+If you update the `inputs` section of `flake.nix` file, be sure to run `nix flake lock` to also update the `flake.lock` file.

-You can also point the flake input to point a local checkout.
+You can also change the flake input to point a local checkout.
 To do this, change the `flake.nix` to be like:

 ```nix
 {